No products in the cart.

 A report by Gensler found that only 1 in 4 U.S. workers are in optimal workplace environments, and that over 50% of respondents in their study were distracted by others and could not focus at work.
 In an open layout, conversations are not confined to only the people involved and everyone is disturbed by noise traveling throughout the office.

-Have a balance of Open Space and Private Areas
+Balance of Open Office Space and Private Areas

-Complement open spaces that encourage collaboration with individual spaces where employees can focus and work by themselves.
-Creating a balance will allow workers to choose which space is best for the particular project they’re working on or mood they’re in that day.
+It’s important to balance open spaces that encourage collaboration with individual spaces where employees can focus and work by themselves.
+Creating a balance will allow workers to choose which space is best for the particular project they’re working on or maybe just what mood they’re in that day.

 Something as simple as placing screens or blockers between open workspaces can drastically decrease noise from traveling between them.
-AcoustiTracs™ can be hung to confine conversations and noise within the space they are meant for.
-They can be easily pulled open or shut along a track to switch between collaborative or individual spaces, as previously mentioned.
+Our sound blocking curtain can be hung to help keep conversations private while also keeping disturbing noise out of a quiet area.
+The AcoustiTrac can be easily pulled open or shut along a track to switch between collaborative or individual spaces, as previously mentioned.